Aborting Execution

 A transaction can either succeed or fail.
 Successful execution applies all the changes made to objects and on-chain data, and the transaction is committed to the blockchain.
-If a transaction aborts, and changes are not applied.
+Alternatively, if a transaction aborts, the changes are not applied.
 The abort keyword is used to abort a transaction and revert the changes made so far.

 It is important to note that there is no catch mechanism in Move.
 If a transaction aborts, the changes made so far are reverted, and the transaction is considered failed.